gatling/frontline-cloud-doc/content/reference/admin/private_locations/private_packages/index.md

 {{< alert warning >}}
 Control plane with private repository needs AWS permissions `s3:PutObject`, `s3:DeleteObject` and `s3:GetObject` on the bucket.

+To download a private package, the location requires outbound connection access to `https://<bucket>.s3.<region>.amazonaws.com`.
 {{< /alert >}}

 Once it is done, add the private repository configuration section in your [control plane configuration]({{< ref "../introduction" >}}) file: